ClosedNon-Profit

 DETSI · Australia

-A grant under the Looking after Country Grant program supporting delivery of commitments to advance living on Country development opportunities for Eastern Kuku Yalanji People in a World Heritage context.
-The project is delivered through a collaborative agreement with Jabalbina Yalanji Aboriginal Corporation.
+A Queensland Looking after Country Grant program project supporting delivery of commitments to advance living on Country development opportunities for Eastern Kuku Yalanji People in a World Heritage context.
+The project is delivered through a collaborative agreement involving WTMA and grant recipient Jabalbina Yalanji Aboriginal Corporation.

 Closed